moerstw/maven_test/README.md

-# maven_test for hadoop hbase...

-This is maven test README
+## This is maven test README

+maven_test for hadoop & hbase...

 ### set up

+please see conf/hadoop to set up env

+### compile & package

 apt-get install maven